 28. Flower pedicure

 You can't go wrong with a bit of flower power.
-This blooming beautiful design adds just a touch of florals and is the perfect way to try out some nail art ideas.
+This daisy nail art design adds just a touch of florals and is the perfect way to try out some nail art ideas.
 Paired with nude it becomes more subdued, but you could always pair it with brighter shades like pinks and purple.

 29. Cornflower blue hues